varbench/methods/programs/pqc_ising_1d/README.md

 We consider a specific number of blocks (circuit depth) for each ansatz: 24 layers for the HV circuit and 10 layers for the RYCNOT.
 These correspond to the best variational energies shown in the dataset.

-The python code requires qutip package (https://qutip.org), version 4.7.0.
+The code requires Python 3.10.4 and QuTiP 4.7.0 .
 Use `pip install -r requirements.txt` to install the requirements.